Disclaimer

 1.2.2.
 Sample Standalone Architecture

-This sample architecture consists in a single server which hosts the Rampiva Scheduler and the Rampiva Engine Server, several Nuix Engines, as well as the Nuix NMS and Nuix UMS.
+This sample architecture consists in a single server which hosts the Automate Scheduler and the Automate Engine Server, several Nuix Engines, as well as the Nuix NMS and Nuix UMS.

 Sample standalone architecture